-- 11.9 The provision of more school places within the borough for children with special education needs and disability (SEND) will result in a reduction in the need for young people to travel outside of the borough, which will result in financial savings to the SEND budget. - 11.10 Approved by: Charles Quaye Acting Head Of Finance Education on behalf of Allister Bannin Director of Finance.
+- 10.9 The provision of more school places within the borough for children with special education needs and disability (SEND) will result in a reduction in the need for young people to travel outside of the borough, which will result in financial savings to the SEND budget. - 10.10 Approved by: Charles Quaye Acting Head Of Finance Education on behalf of the Director of Finance.
 (Date 05/01/2024)

-12 LEGAL CONSIDERATIONS
+11 LEGAL CONSIDERATIONS

-- 12.1 Section 13 of the Education Act 1996 places a duty on local authorities to secure (so far as their powers enable them to do so) that efficient primary, secondary and further education are available to meet the needs of the population of their area.
+11.1 Section 13 of the Education Act 1996 places a duty on local authorities to secure (so far as their powers enable them to do so) that efficient primary, secondary and further education are available to meet the needs of the population of their area.
 Section 13A requires local authorities to ensure that their relevant education and training functions are exercised (so far as they are capable of being so exercised) with a view to promoting high standards, ensuring fair access to opportunity for education and training and promoting the fulfilment of learning potential for children and young people in their area.
 Section 14 requires local authorities to secure sufficient schools for primary and secondary education for their area, and sufficient is defined by reference to number, character and equipment to provide appropriate education based on age, ability and aptitude, including practical instruction and training appropriate to their needs.
-These duties are overarching duties and apply regardless of whether schools are maintained by the local authority or independent of local authority support. - 12.2 As the admission authority for community and voluntary controlled schools, the Council is required under The School Admissions (Admission Arrangements and Coordination of Admission Arrangements) (England) Regulations 2012 and the Admissions Code 2021 (updated 11 March 2022) to determine the admissions arrangements by 28 February 2024. - 12.3 Under Section 6 of the Childcare Act 2006 (Duty to secure sufficient childcare for working parents) the Council is under a duty to secure sufficient childcare, so far as is reasonably practicable, for working parents, or parents who are studying or training for employment, for children aged 0-14 (or up to 18 for disabled children).
-In determining whether the provision of childcare is sufficient to meet these requirements, the Council (a) must have regard to the needs of parents in their area for (i) the provision of childcare in respect of which the child care element of working tax credit is payable, (ii) the provision of childcare in respect of which an amount in respect of childcare costs may be included under section 12 of the Welfare Reform Act 2012 in the calculation of an award of universal credit, and (iii) the provision of childcare which is suitable for disabled children, and (b) may have regard to any childcare which they expect to be available outside their area.
+These duties are overarching duties and apply regardless of whether schools are maintained by the local authority or independent of local authority support.

+11.2 As the admission authority for community and voluntary controlled schools, the Council is required under The School Admissions (Admission Arrangements and Coordination of Admission Arrangements) (England) Regulations 2012 and the Admissions Code 2021 (updated 11 March 2022) to determine the admissions arrangements by 28 February 2024.